8am Payment Solution User Guide

 Changes in your company’s status

-To enable us to process transactions for you, you authorize and direct us, our affiliates, the Networks and Banks to receive and settle any Payment processing proceeds owed to you through the Payment Processing Services.
-You may not, other than as required by this Agreement, grant or assign any interest in Payment processing proceeds to any third party until such time as the Payment processing proceeds are deposited into your Settlement Account (as defined below).
+To enable us to process Payments for you, you authorize and direct us, our affiliates, the Networks and Banks to receive and settle any Payment processing proceeds owed to you through the Payment Processing Services.
+You may not, other than as required by this Agreement or any other agreement associated with an 8am Service, grant or assign any interest in Payment processing proceeds to any third party until such time as the Payment processing proceeds are deposited into your Settlement Account (as defined below).
 You appoint 8am as your agent for the limited purpose of directing, receiving, holding and settling such proceeds.
-You agree that 8am's receipt of such proceeds satisfies the relevant end-customer's obligations to make Payments to you.
+You agree that 8am’s receipt of such proceeds satisfies the relevant Purchaser’s obligations to make Payments to you.
 We will promptly update your 8am Account balance to reflect any such proceeds that we receive on your behalf.

-You, as Customer, are responsible for: (i) acquiring appropriate consent to submit Payments through the Payment Processing Services on each Purchaser's behalf; (ii) providing confirmation or receipts to Purchasers for each Payment; (iii) verifying Purchasers' identities; and (iv) determining a Purchaser's eligibility and authority to complete transactions.
-However, even authorized transactions may be subject to a Dispute.
-8am is not responsible for or liable to you for authorized and completed Payments that are later the subject of a Dispute, Refund, or Reversal, are submitted without authorization or in error, or violate any Laws.
+You are responsible for: (i) acquiring appropriate consent to submit Payments through the Payment Processing Services on each Purchaser’s behalf; (ii) providing confirmation or receipts to Purchasers for each Payment; (iii) verifying Purchasers’ identities; and (iv) determining a Purchaser’s eligibility and authority to complete Payments.
+However, even authorized Payments may be subject to a Dispute.
+8am is not responsible for or liable to you for authorized and completed Payments that are later the subject of a Dispute, Refund, or Reversal, are submitted without authorization or in error, or violate any applicable law s or Network rules.
+See Section 3 below for more details on Disputes.

 A. Prohibited activities

-When using the Payment Processing Services you agree to: (i) accurately communicate, and not misrepresent, the nature of the transaction, and the amount of the Payment in the appropriate currency prior to submitting it for processing; (ii) provide a receipt that accurately describes each transaction to Purchasers; (iii) provide customers a way to contact you in the event that the product or service is not provided as described; (iv) and not use Services to sell products or services in a manner that is unfair or deceptive, exposes customers to unreasonable risks, or does not disclose material terms of a purchase in advance.
-You also agree to maintain and make available to your Purchasers a fair and neutral return, refund, cancellation, or adjustment policy, and clearly explain the process by which Customers can receive a Refund.
+When using the Payment Processing Services you agree to: (i) accurately communicate, and not misrepresent, the nature of the Payment, and the amount of the Payment in the appropriate currency prior to submitting it for processing; (ii) provide or make available a receipt that accurately describes each Payment to Purchasers; (iii) provide Purchasers with accessible contact methods for addressing or escalating any inquiries, issues, or disputes related to the Payment, billing, product, or service provided; (iv) only submit bona fide Payments, representing actual, authorized sales of the goods or services described in your merchant application and (v) not use Services to sell any product or service in a manner that is unfair or deceptive, exposes Purchasers to unreasonable risks, or does not disclose material terms of a purchase in advance.
+You agree to maintain and make available to your Purchasers a fair and neutral policy regarding returns, refunds, cancellations, and adjustments, and to clearly explain the terms, conditions, and processes by which a Purchaser may seek or be eligible for a refund.

 C. Payments

 You may only submit Payments through the Payment Processing Services that are authorized by your Purchasers.
-To enable us to process transactions for you, you authorize and direct us, our affiliates, the Networks and Banks to receive and settle any Payment processing proceeds owed to you through the Payment Processing Services.
-You may not, other than as required by this Agreement, grant or assign any interest in Payment processing proceeds to any third party until such time as the Payment processing proceeds are deposited into your Settlement Account (as defined below).
+To enable us to process Payments for you, you authorize and direct us, our affiliates, the Networks and Banks to receive and settle any Payment processing proceeds owed to you through the Payment Processing Services.
+You may not, other than as required by this Agreement or any other agreement associated with an 8am Service, grant or assign any interest in Payment processing proceeds to any third party until such time as the Payment processing proceeds are deposited into your Settlement Account (as defined below).
 You appoint 8am as your agent for the limited purpose of directing, receiving, holding and settling such proceeds.
-You agree that 8am's receipt of such proceeds satisfies the relevant end-customer's obligations to make Payments to you.
+You agree that 8am’s receipt of such proceeds satisfies the relevant Purchaser’s obligations to make Payments to you.
 We will promptly update your 8am Account balance to reflect any such proceeds that we receive on your behalf.

-We may set certain transaction limits on your account based on our underwriting and risk assessments.
-Generally, we will initially establish your account with limits on the size of a single transaction, a rolling 24 hour transaction volume limitation, and a rolling 30 day transaction volume limitation.
-Currently we restrict all eCheck/ACH transactions to a maximum of $5,000 per transaction unless you receive pre-approval from our risk departments.
+We may set certain Payment amount and/or processing volume limits on your account based on our underwriting and risk assessments.
+Pre-approval is required for eCheck/ACH Payments above the designated limit, or $5,000 per transaction, whichever is lower.
 All accounts are also established with a geolocation lock that restricts processing Payments from countries outside of the United States and Canada.
-If you plan to receive Payments from other countries, please contact our support team and we will be glad to add any country you select.
+If you plan to receive Payments from other countries, please contact our support team for assistance.

-You, as Customer, are responsible for: (i) acquiring appropriate consent to submit Payments through the Payment Processing Services on each Purchaser's behalf; (ii) providing confirmation or receipts to Purchasers for each Payment; (iii) verifying Purchasers' identities; and (iv) determining a Purchaser's eligibility and authority to complete transactions.
-However, even authorized transactions may be subject to a Dispute.
-8am is not responsible for or liable to you for authorized and completed Payments that are later the subject of a Dispute, Refund, or Reversal, are submitted without authorization or in error, or violate any Laws.
+You are responsible for: (i) acquiring appropriate consent to submit Payments through the Payment Processing Services on each Purchaser’s behalf; (ii) providing confirmation or receipts to Purchasers for each Payment; (iii) verifying Purchasers’ identities; and (iv) determining a Purchaser’s eligibility and authority to complete Payments.
+However, even authorized Payments may be subject to a Dispute.
+8am is not responsible for or liable to you for authorized and completed Payments that are later the subject of a Dispute, Refund, or Reversal, are submitted without authorization or in error, or violate any applicable laws or Network rules.

-If you engage in Transactions with Customers who are individuals (i.e. consumers), you specifically agree to provide consumers disclosures required by Law, and to not engage in unfair, deceptive, or abusive acts or practices ("UDAAP").
+If you engage in Payments with Purchasers who are individuals (i.e. consumers), you specifically agree to provide consumers disclosures required by applicable law, and to not engage in unfair, deceptive, or abusive acts or practices (also known as “UDAAP”).

 A. Chargeback basics

-Do not process a refund transaction once a Chargeback is received.
-Refunds issued after a Chargeback has been received may not be recoverable and the merchant would be financially responsible for the credit as well as the Chargeback.
+Likewise, do not process a Refund Payment once a Chargeback is received.
+Refunds issued after a Chargeback has been received may not be recoverable and you would be financially responsible for the credit as well as the Chargeback.

 B. Retrieval requests

-Retrievals are non-financial requests for information on a transaction.
-If the Issuer submits a retrieval request, we will send you a Chargeback notification, which may also include a request for transaction documentation.
+“Retrievals” are non-financial requests for information on a transaction.
+If the Issuer submits a retrieval request, we will send you a Dispute notification, which may also include a request for transaction documentation.
+"Retrievals" may also be called "Requests for information.”

 C. Chargeback best practices